Introduction to GeoST#

 EPSG:5709

 These attributes can be used to reproject the data.
-For example, changing Dutch “Rijksdriehoekstelsel” coordinates to WGS 84 coordinates or change the vertical reference from Dutch “NAP” to a “Mean Sea Level” plane.
+For example, changing the Dutch “Rijksdriehoekstelsel” coordinates to “WGS84” coordinates.
 Any reprojection automatically updates the coordinates in the data.
-Let’s change the horizontal reference in “usp_boreholes” and checkout the “header” again to see this:
+Let’s change the coordinate reference system in “usp_boreholes” and checkout the “header” again to see this:

 EPSG:4326